 Node.js has been around for a while already, strengthening the JavaScript everywhere doctrine.
-It is now widely used by various companies, including some market giants, such as Uber, PayPal, and Netflix, growing to be a viable alternative to Java or PHP.
+It is now widely used by various companies, including some market giants.
+Did you know that Uber, PayPal, and Netflix are applications built with Node.js, and are growing to be viable alternatives to Java or PHP?
 But as it’s relatively easy to compare these technologies in terms of their performance or scalability, it doesn’t seem to be that easy to compare their security.
 Or does it?

 Is Node safe?

-Can we explicitly state that Node.js is safe?
+Can we explicitly state that Node.js is secure?
 Not really.
 Neither are elevators, cars, planes, or even emails.
-There are no 100% bullet-proof email providers, offering absolutely safe services.
-But there are various options that enhance the safety of your correspondence.
+There are no 100% bullet-proof email providers offering absolutely secure services.
+However, there are various options that enhance the safety of your correspondence.

-As any other human-made technology, programming languages and environments present advantages and threats.
+As with any other human-made technology, programming languages and environments present advantages and threats.
 Most technologies can be made as secure as possible with the proper use of certain principles, and Node.js is not an exception.
-In this article, we’ll focus on the best Node.js safety enhancing practices.
+In this article, we’ll focus on the latest security hints and the best Node.js safety-enhancing practices.
+Read on and learn how to build secure Node.js applications!

 When, how and why use Node.js for your backend